Car Insurance

 Can I charge an EV at home?

 Home charging is even more convenient and becoming ever more viable.
-The average cost of installing a system is £800 which is worth taking into consideration when assessing the cost of an EV.
+The average cost of installing a system is between £800-£1,200 which is worth taking into consideration when assessing the cost of an EV.
 But it can be a fairly simple job to install the home charging unit and means you have a full battery for every journey and can take advantage of lower electricity charges at night.
-The rough cost for a full charge is £17 a time.
 Workplaces are also increasingly offering charging stations to employees.

 How far can an EV travel?